Robs0412/radiosonde_flight_visualization/README.md

 ![Chart_Drawing_Error.PNG](__used_asset__/Chart_Drawing_Error.PNG)

-Large numbers of flights (>>100) can cause 32-Bit Excel to freeze as RAM memory is not sufficient, especially when drawing charts.
+Large numbers of flights (≫200) can cause 32-Bit Excel to freeze as RAM memory is not sufficient, especially when drawing charts in all sheets.
 64-Bit Excel might be the solution.

 Implausible values in 'description' strings are ignored but can cause glitches during parsing, for example: